 Mike Scher was born in 1956 in the East and has an undergraduate degree in Chemistry.
 His most recent career was running a chemical manufacturing company in New York.
 Earlier in his career, he taught chemistry, earth science, and physical sciences at the middle school and high school level.
-For 5 years he taught a broad range of outdoor education programs, including his first trip to the Tetons, which was when he was leading backpacking trips for teens around the Rockies.
-He and his wife and two teenage boys moved to Jackson thirteen years ago.
+For 5 years he taught a broad range of outdoor education programs, including his first trip to the Tetons (1980), which was when he was leading backpacking trips for teens around the Rockies.
+He and his wife and two sons moved to Jackson in 2003.
 He is passionate about the outdoors and spends time hiking, camping and skiing; looking at and studying the geology is always part of those outdoor experiences.
-For the past 9 years he has been a volunteer backcountry ranger for Grand Teton National Park.
+Since 2008 he has been a volunteer backcountry ranger for Grand Teton National Park.

-He loves the sciences, especially earth science; he has enjoyed and is honored to have been a GJH board member for the past 5+ years.
-He is interested in and has read about a broad spectrum of geologic topics, with a particular passion for fossils.
-He has presented three Tuesday night GJH public presentations including his first one on local fossils in 2012.
-He has led 2 field trips in 2016 and looks forward to many more.
+He loves the sciences, especially earth science; he has enjoyed and is honored to be a GJH board member.
+Mike is interested in and has read about a broad spectrum of geologic topics, with a particular passion for fossils which along with minerals seem to fill most of his house!
+He has served on the Board for over 10 years and contributes to the generation and organization of public program speakers and school programs.
+Mike has taught many classes on local geology to school groups and local guides.
+He has presented numerous Tuesday night GJH public presentations including his first one on local fossils in 2012.
+He has led many field trips and looks forward to many more.